-If you want some guidance on executing these strategies we have a private online coaching group that covers these topics and many more.
+If you want guidance on executing these strategies, we have a private online coaching group that covers these topics and many more.

 “Jump on our email list or better yet, email us directly to be considered as a member.”

-Have an amazing day and go apply the powerful lesson you’ve learned today!
+Have a fantastic day, and apply the powerful lesson you’ve learned today!

 - 5 Components Of Emotional Intelligence [WHAT ARE THEY?] - January 2, 2023